Nexedi/jio/docs/developers.rst

   ``$ grunt``

-The repository also includes the built ready-to-use files, so in case you do not want to build jIO yourself, just use *jio.js* as well as *complex_queries.js* plus the storages and dependencies you need and you will be good to go.

 Naming Conventions
 ------------------

-All the code follows these :ref:`JavaScript Naming Conventions <naming-conventions>`.
+All the code follows this :ref:`JavaScript Style Guide <style-guide>`.

 How to design your own jIO Storage Library
 ------------------------------------------